 Where Paradise Found…

 In exhaustion following years of boat building to fulfill a personal dream, my mind was captured by the thought of building gazebos.
-This epitome of paradise inspired my passion for technical sophistication and high level of craftsmanship ever since, has been my fantasy for the last thirty years.
+This epitome of paradise inspired my passion for technical sophistication and high level of craftsmanship ever since, has been my fantasy for the last thirty-seven years.

 With its warmth and grace, these serene, charismatic architectures invoke heavenly spirits, release you from the chaos of daily life, and lift your spirits to an uncommon state of freedom and peace.

 When an English architect first adapted the divine structures to the Western culture, he coined the word gazebo, “I shall gaze.”
 Perhaps it was a metaphor for “Where paradise found.”
 A gazebo creates a focal point in landscapes, affords a cozy setting for relaxation, and highlights special occasions.

 We make dreams real to fulfill your wishes and desires.
 We wish for your happiness and the very best in life, we continue to dedicate our efforts to creating innovative outdoor products to enhance your lifestyle.